Robert Traill (Scottish minister): Arrest

 "The Lords of his Majesty's Privy Council do grant warrant and order to the Lord Marquis of Athole, to command such a party of horse as he shall think fit to transport the person of Mr Robert Traill from the Tolbooth of Edinburgh unto the Isle of the Bass, to remain prisoner there."

-Having given a promise which satisfied the government, he was liberated a few months afterwards and returned to his charge in Kent.
+Having given a promise to stop his outdoor meetings, which satisfied the government, he was liberated a few months afterwards and returned to his charge in Kent.
 He afterwards migrated to a Scots church in London, where he spent the rest of his life.